5 min read

 Less people will share them, in some people it will trigger bad experiences they've had and they will look away without meaning to do so.

-You don't have to look like you're happy, but save photos of anything but bills for the kind of updates you would do to a GoFundMe page or in a long thread on your own page - and warn people that the images are coming with trigger warnings.
+You don't have to look like you're happy, but save photos of anything medical things but bills for the kind of updates you would do to a GoFundMe page or in a long thread on your OWN profile page or website - and warn people that the images are coming with trigger warnings.

-I just think when someoen thanks me, it shows trust that I'll find a way to help.
+For me, when someone thanks me, it shows trust that I'll find a way to help.
 But we all know I'm different LOL.

 In order of how they will help you get more exposure?